jroesch/homebrew-idris/README.md

 idris-tap
 =========

-A set of Homebrew Formulas for the Idris programming languages.
+A set of Homebrew Formulas for the Idris programming language.